maketelegramstore/telegram-radio-agent/README.md

     we offer two models:
     *   **Small advertisements:** Integration of non-intrusive ads into the content or interface.
-    *   **Minimal subscription:** An estimated cost of just $2 per month.
-        This is a symbolic amount for both owners of large Telegram channels and individual users (e.g., students learning a language) who wish to access advanced AI capabilities.

 ## Who Is This Project For